SAI Rebrand Case Study

 Reimagining blue: I began by auditing previous brand palettes, where a muted navy often dominated and dulled the overall aesthetic.
 To refresh the brand while honoring its roots, I introduced a more vibrant navy as the new SAI Blue.
 I then expanded the range with complementary blue tones to create a richer and more dynamic foundation.

-Collaborative color exploration: With the core blues established, I hosted a virtual workshop via Microsoft Teams to gather feedback and align on a direction for supporting colors.
-I advocated for a broad, purposeful palette to support data visualization and content hierarchy — while still clearly defining primary and secondary roles.
-The leadership team was aligned with this strategy and expressed a strong preference for including green as a key supporting color.
+Collaborative color exploration: With core blues established, I led a Microsoft Teams workshop to align on supporting colors.
+I advocated for a broad, purposeful palette that enables data visualization and hierarchy while defining SAI and its acquisitions within a cohesive system.

-Final palette: Taking all input into account, I finalized the palette with green and coral as the primary supporting colors and orange and mint as secondary accents.
-The result is a flexible, modern palette that maintains brand heritage while enabling clear communication and visual storytelling.
+Final palette: Taking all inputs into account, the result is a flexible, modern palette that maintains brand heritage while enabling clear communication and visual storytelling.

 Montserrat